rust-lang/book/second-edition/src/ch19-04-advanced-types.md

 compute the type of `guess`, it looks at both of the match arms.
 The former has a value of `u32`, and the latter has a value of `!`.
 Since `!` can never have a value, Rust is okay with this, and decides that the type of `guess` is `u32`.
 The fancy way of saying this is that "never unifies with all other types".
-This works becuase `continue` doesn't actually return a value; it instead moves control back to the top of the loop.
+This works because `continue` doesn't actually return a value; it instead moves control back to the top of the loop.
 In the `Err` case, we never actually assign a value to `guess`.
 So this is fine.